 • Whether you’re just going up the TelefériQo to leisurely admire the views or to summit Pichincha, be sure to pack a jacket.
 You can definitely feel a dramatic difference in temperature up here.

 • We recommend going whenever you see that skies are clear.
 Generally you’ll have better odds in the morning.

 • Bring water and consider packing a lunch too if you're planning to stay for a while.
 The food at the cafes is mediocre and overpriced.

 • If you're planning to summit Ruku Pichincha, wait a few days after arriving to Quito so that you're better acclimated to the higher altitude.

 • At the base of the Teleferiqo is Valqano Park, a small amusement park that you may want to budget some time for if you enjoy carnival rides.

 5) Have a Laugh at the Middle of the World: La Mitad del Mundo

-La Mitad del Mundo (the Middle of the World) is one big tourist attraction.
-This is where the equator passes by Quito.
+La Mitad del Mundo (the Middle of the World) in Quito is one big tourist attraction.
+This is the spot where the equator passes through Ecuador.

-First you must understand there are two separate equator attractions:
+But first you must understand that there are two very separate equator attractions:

 • Ciudad Mitad del Mundo,